AdalineBaskaran/Final-Year-Project-1/README.md

 - Sigmund Freud was the first to use this theory in phychological therapy.
 The theory states that expressing or getting out one's aggression and anger should reduce the feeling of aggression.
 - This research hasn't much to back it up.
 Studies have demonstrated that expressing anger create more anger or hostility when compared to groups that where not pemitted to express anger.
 Despite opposing evidence, many people still do believe aggression reduce frustration and future aggression.
 - In theorpy setting, catharsis is more than just venting anger.
 Instead, it's a re-experiencing of a traumatic event and expressing the strong emotions that are associated with them.
 Therapies that emphasize emotions, such as Gestalt therapy, create role-play simulations to facilitate safe expression of emotion.

+3) Making It Public
+- Giving the message that they could not just do anything they want that can harm others.
+- Expose corruption in society

+## Victims
+1) Standing Up For Themselves
+- Stronger and more prepared in the future
+- Defending themselves

+2) Character Building
+- Helps us to grow and build character
+- Challenge us to be better
+- Make you stronger

 # Sketches
 ## Idea 1